harvard-lil/shelfio/lil/README.md

 # Shlv.me is a Django project

-This directory is the root of the Django project (the shlvme directory is the root of the shlvme app)
+This directory is the root of the Django project (the shelfio directory is the root of the shelfio app)